-To be Held on April 30, 2008
+To be Held on April 29, 2009

-The Annual Meeting of Shareholders of United Community Banks, Inc. will be held on April 30, 2008 at 2:00 p.m. at Brasstown Valley Resort, Young Harris, Georgia:
+The Annual Meeting of Shareholders of United Community Banks, Inc. will be held on April 29, 2009 at 2:00 p.m. at Brasstown Valley Resort, Young Harris, Georgia:

-- 1. To elect ten directors to constitute the Board of Directors to serve until the next annual meeting and until their successors are elected and qualified. - 2.
-To ratify the appointment of Porter Keadle Moore, LLP as independent registered public accountant for 2008. - 3.
+- 1. To elect nine directors to constitute the Board of Directors to serve until the next annual meeting and until their successors are elected and qualified. - 2.
+To approve an advisory (non-binding) vote on executive compensation. - 3.
+To ratify the appointment of Porter Keadle Moore, LLP as independent registered public accountant for 2009. - 4.
 To consider and act upon any other matters that may properly come before the meeting and any adjournment thereof.

-Only shareholders of record at the close of business on March 14, 2008 will be entitled to notice of, and to vote at, the meeting.
+Only shareholders of record at the close of business on March 13, 2009 will be entitled to notice of, and to vote at, the meeting.
 A proxy statement and a proxy solicited by the Board of Directors are enclosed.